fmlab-iis/AutoQ/README.md

 -
 1
 ```
 The program first prints the resulting symbolic automaton, where `v -> c` denotes the linear combination contains the term `c * v`, and then the verification result, where `1` indicates that the inclusion checking algorithm returns `true` and `0` indicates `false`.
-In this case `VATA_PATH` is no longer required since the inclusion checking algorithm for symbolic automata is different from that for concrete automata.
+In this case `VATA_PATH` is no longer required since we use another inclusion checking algorithm for symbolic automata.

 ---